gameshowstudio/gameshowstudio.github.io/updates/index.md

 ## Version 2.0

 Version 2.0 was a huge release for Game Show Studio.
 The upgrade is packed with new features that will help you create a more exciting game show experience.
-Game Show Studio 2.0 was launched on June 5, 2016.

 **Free Upgrade:** Customers who purchased Hosting Mode in version 1 will get a free upgrade to Hosting Mode in version 2.